iccxu/cse15l-lab-reports/LabReport3/LabReport3.md

 That makes 8 total examples, all focused on a single command.
 There should be two examples each for four different command-line options.
 Many commands like these have pretty sophisticated behavior possible – it can take years to be exposed to and learn all of the possible tricks and inner workings.

 Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.
 See the syllabus on Academic Integrity and how to cite sources like ChatGPT for this class.
 I explored the `grep` command and found that there's a multitude of different ways to use it.
-The basic syntax for `grep` is usually `grep [option]
+The basic syntax for `grep` is usually `grep [option] pattern [files]` (GeeksForGeeks - grep command in Unix/Linux).
+*grep -c*
+One function of `grep` is that it can count the amount of lines in a file that contains certain words by using `-c` in the terminal.
+For example, I called `grep -c "DNA" technical/biomed/*.txt` to search for the amount of lines per file that contained the word "DNA".
+This outputted each file in the biomed directory and how many lines contained "DNA" per file.
+!Image[grep example 1 image]

+Another example of calling the `grep -c` command is I searched for the amount of lines contained the word "science" in a specific file.
+I called `grep -c "science" technical/plos/journal.pbio.0020001.txt`.
+This outputted `16` as the word "science" appeared in 16 lines of the `journal.pbio.0020001.txt` file.
+!Image[grep example 2]